Free early education and childcare

 Once a child's funding has been agreed, it will continue even if the family’s circumstances change at a later date.

-Apply for free childcare for 2 year olds
+Apply for free childcare as a non-working family

-You can apply by contacting an approved childcare provider in the borough
+If you meet one of the above criteria, you can apply by contacting an approved childcare provider in Harrow.

 The provider must be registered to offer free places for 2 year olds.
 They will ask you to provide proof of eligibility, for example a benefit award letter.
 They can also request an eligibility check on your behalf.